 * general withdrawal symptoms

-The following more severe Suboxone side effects may also be felt, although they is generally rare among those taking the drug.
+The following more severe Suboxone side effects may also be felt, although they are generally rare among those taking the drug.
 Just be aware that this list is far from extensive and those interested in taking this medication should always consult with their physician before purchasing:

 * blurred vision